-In Smarter Travel (www.smartertravel.ie), the National Transport Policy document, all schools are required to have a Travel Plan.
-Travel Plans can also be required as part of the Planning process.

-Contents of a Travel Plan

-The following sections outlines what your School Travel Plan should include, allowing you to achieve real change for your school travel habits.
+In Smarter Travel, the Governments National Transport Policy Document, all schools are required to have a Travel Plan.
+This booklet tells you what your School Travel Plan should include, allowing you to achieve real change for your school travel habits.